thinkjs/thinkjs/README.md

 ## Features

 * Developing projects using all the new features of ES6/7.
-* Auto compiling & auto hot reload when file changed.
+* Auto compiling & auto hot reload when file changed, no need to restart Node.js server.
 * Supporting various project construct forms and environments.
 * Supporting Mysql, MongoDB and SQLite databases.
-* Automatically updating code, no need to restart Node.js server.
 * Supporting various WebSocket libraries such as socket.io and SockJS.
 * Supporting various Sessions such as Memory, File, Db and Redis.
 * Supporting various Caches such as Memory, File, Redis and Memcache.